-The Group has net current liabilities of US$188.4 million mainly due to bank borrowings due within one year.
+The Group has net current liabilities of US$179.3 million mainly due to bank borrowings due within one year.

 Statement of Cash Flows

-The Group generated net operating cash flow of US$20.3 million in FY17 compared to US$38.2 million in FY16.
-The lower net operating cash flow was mainly due to higher operating expenses and interest expenses in FY17.
+The Group generated net cash from operations of US$12.2 million in Q1 FY18 compared to US$3.2 million net cash used in Q1 FY17.
+Positive net operating cash flow was due to higher revenue in the current period as well as working capital changes.

-Net cash used in investing activities of US$79.1 million in FY17 (FY16: US$173.4 million) was mainly due to payment for vessels under construction.
+Net cash used in investing activities of US$5.7 million in Q1 FY18 (Q1 FY17: US$8.3 million) was mainly due to payment for vessels under construction.

-The Group will continue to focus on safety excellence, while improving its cost competitiveness and maximizing its fleet utilisation.
-To widen its market reach and provide better and more responsive support to our clients, the Group will be setting up offices in Angola and Brunei while continuing to grow its existing offices in the Kingdom of Saudi Arabia and Mexico.
+The Group will continue to focus on safety excellence, cost competitiveness and maximising its fleet utilisation.
+To widen our market reach and enhance proximity to our clients, the Group will be setting up offices in Angola and Brunei while continuing to grow its existing offices in the Kingdom of Saudi Arabia and Mexico.